 - Divorced person: evidence of divorce, e.g. a divorce certificate.

-- Dissolved civil partnership: evidence of the dissolution, for example, dissolution certificate.
+- Dissolved civil partnership: evidence of the dissolution, for example, a dissolution certificate.

 The Fiancé visa UK fee is paid to the Home Office UKVI at the time of online submission of the fiancé visa application.